Euharlee History Museum – Your guide to Historic Euharlee and the Washington W. King Covered Bridge

 The Euharlee Covered Bridge is listed on the National Register of Historic Places

-The Euharlee History Museum offers free museum tours Wednesday-Saturday 10 AM-4 PM and Sunday 1-5 PM.
-On Sundays November 1-March 31, the museum and welcome center is open 2-4 PM only.
+The Euharlee History Museum offers free museum tours Tuesday-Friday 10 AM-4 PM, Saturday Noon-4 PM, and Sunday 2-4 PM.

 Directions: from Atlanta, go north on I-75 to Exit 288.
 Go south on GA 113 approximately 4.5 miles, then right on Euharlee Road.
 Go 5.5 miles on Euharlee Road then turn left on Covered Bridge Road.
 Museum and welcome center is on the left.